dd32/td-gh-ex/readme.txt

 /**********************************************************/

 == CHANGE LOG ==
+= Version 1.1.9 =
+* German language file added.
+Thanks to Mr. F. Düllberg and Mr. Mario Weinert for providing the language files.
+* Option added to replace slider's 'Read more' text with user's custom text or to remove it.
+* Some CSS adjustments.
+* Missed escaping done.

 = Version 1.1.8 =
 * Options Framework updated to 1.9.0
 * Options Framework textdomain 'textdomain' changed to 'spacious'.